Code:

 Working in the maritime industry and looking to upskill?

-Get your Australian Maritime Safety Authority (AMSA) Marine Engine Driver Grade 3 Certificate of Competency, which allows you to be:
+Get your Australian Maritime Safety Authority (AMSA) Marine Engine Driver Grade 3 Certificate of Competency.

-1. chief engineer on a vessel with an inboard engine with propulsion power <500 kW within Australia's Exclusive Economic Zone (EEZ)
+1. Chief engineer on a vessel with an inboard engine with propulsion power <500 kW <EEZ

-4. assist an engineer in any tasks that may be required on board while working under the general supervision of the person in charge of the vessel’s engines <EEZ
+4. Assistant to an engineer in any tasks that may be required on board while working under the general supervision of the person in charge of the vessel’s engines <EEZ

 There has never been a better time to up-skill in your industry, and we’ll help you set yourself up for a rewarding and successful career in the maritime industry.